pigpimples/pigpimples.github.io/_posts/2015-12-06-top-ten-comfort-foods-of-india.md

 1. The two minute Maggi noodles (shown in pic): Any time snack it is right on top of the list of "happy foods".
 Very nostalgic, reminds you of your time in the hostel when hunger struck at twelve in the night with nowhere to go.

-2. Stuffed Paranthas (shown in pic): Paneer, potato, onion radish or cauliflower paranthas with pickle, curd and butter on top ....always remind one of the warmth of mom’s kitchen.
+2. Stuffed Paranthas: Paneer, potato, onion radish or cauliflower paranthas with pickle, curd and butter on top ....always remind one of the warmth of mom’s kitchen.

 3. Khichdi/Rajma Chawal: It brings back memories of lying in bed in front of the TV and indulging in this hot, simple and healthy preparation.